heartofstoneclothing/heart-of-it-all/README.md

 ---
 Hello, and welcome to [***heartofstoneclothing.com***](https://heartofstoneclothing.com/).
 We would like to share with you the story of how our non-profit charity organization came to be.

-## Our brand ["" "heartofstoneclothing.com***](https://heartofstoneclothing.com) was founded in 2008 by a group of friends who wanted to make a difference in the world.
-They were inspired by the idea of using art as a tool for social change, and they decided to create a clothing line that would support various causes and charities.
+## Our brand [***heartofstoneclothing.com***](https://heartofstoneclothing.com) was established in 2008 by a small, dedicated group of friends who wanted to make a significant difference in their lives.

+>They were inspired by the idea of using art as a tool for social change, and they decided to create a clothing line that would support various causes and charities.

 ## Our name
 _heart-of-stone_ comes from the idea that we can be strong and resilient in the face of adversity, but also compassionate and caring towards others.
 Our [***logo***](https://1drv.ms/i/s!AlQJte9rafrLjBt8RsqLqL-lVpjR) is a heart-shaped stone that symbolizes our values and mission.